AR2A/motor-controller-highpower-motorshield/README.md

 and can be easily adapted for other motor-shields.

 **1.2.
 Features**
-* Own message-type for speed (8-bit value) and direction which can be adapted for individual needs.
+* Own message-type for speed which can be adapted for individual needs.
 * Includes a heartbeat-service that calls a user-specific task if the arduino is disconnected from ROS.
 For example: stop the motor if ROS does not respond.

 **1.3.
 Overview**